Buying an item

 If your item hasn't arrived yet, check the estimated delivery date on the Order details page to determine when your item should arrive.
 Then track your package from the Order details page or My eBay.

-If the item should have arrived and you're unable to work out a solution with the seller, you can open a case in the Resolution Centre.
+If the item should have arrived, you should contact the seller and open a case in the Resolution Centre.

 You didn't receive an item or the item was not as described in the listing

-If you didn't receive an item or the item was not as described in the listing, contact the seller.
-Many issues can be solved with a simple conversation.
-If the seller isn't able or willing to resolve the problem, you can open a buyer protection case in the Resolution Centre.
+If you didn't receive an item or the item was not as described in the listing, you should contact the seller and open a case in the Resolution Centre.
 Learn more about what do to if you don't receive an item or it doesn't match the seller's description.

 You want to return an item